V-Sekai/manuals/index.md

 ## What is V-Sekai?

 Sekai is Japanese for world.
-It is a virtual reality platform that is free and open source, meaning that anyone can use it to make their own games or social experiences.
+V-Sekai is a virtual reality platform that is free and open source, meaning that anyone can use it to make their own games or social experiences.

 ## How can you help V-Sekai?
 **[Join the V-Sekai discord server](https://discord.gg/7BQDHesck8)**